yast/yast.github.io/_posts/2021-04-20-digest-of-yast-development-sprints-119-120-121.md

 So let's go by parts.
 As you may know, libzypp was recently updated in all SLE and openSUSE distributions to bring some cool new features.
 Unfortunately that came with a small increase in memory consumption.
 That was enough to exceed the current installation requirements, so we had to find some way to save memory in the installer.
-We adjusted several things, specially the installer self-update mechanism.
+We adjusted several things, especially the installer self-update mechanism.
 See [this pull request](https://github.com/yast/yast-installation/pull/926) to know how we managed to fit again into the requirements.
 As a nice side effect, we improved the handling of the `memsample` script we use to track memory usage during installation.